infin8-innov8/Documentation_Paltform/README.md

 ## 📖 Overview

-The TIC Matrix Documentation Platform is a customized enterprise-grade portal designed to securely store and manage the club's intellectual property.
+The TIC Matrix Documentation Platform is a customized portal designed to securely store and manage the club's intellectual property.
 Built to eliminate information silos, it serves as a central hub for Bootcamp reports, Inter-Department Meetings (IDM), Official Department Meetings (ODM), Monthly Progress reports, and general guidelines.
 Integrating seamlessly with Google Drive for underlying storage, it enforces strict confidentiality through dynamic Role-Based Access Control (RBAC).

 ## ✨ Features